Advaith3600/seamless-admin/README.md

 - `api_prefix`: Change the prefix for api routes.
 - `middleware`: Global middleware for the admin routes.
 By default, the auth middleware is set.
 - `api_middleware`: Middleware group for api routes.
+- `layout`: You can customize the layout that the admin pages use by changing this option.
+Make sure that you yield appropriately to include dynamic contents.

 ### Model specific configuration